 The trial of this matter was heard in Vancouver, British Columbia and was concluded on October 3, 2013.
 On April 14, 2014, a judgment was handed down by the British Columbia Supreme Court finding that the Company had met its obligations under the agreement with Teuton and that it has earned its 51% interest in the Treaty Creek property.
-The Court also found that Teuton breached the agreement in refusing to transfer title to the Treat Creek property to the Company.
+The Court also found that Teuton breached the agreement in refusing to transfer title to the Treaty Creek property to the Company.
 The Court ordered, and Teuton has since transferred, legal title of all of the mineral claims comprising the Treaty Creek property to the Company which includes Teuton's 49% interest in those mineral claims held in trust pursuant to the parties' original agreement.

 Teuton appealed the Court's decision which was heard in the B.C.
 Court of Appeal on March 19-21, 2015.
-On April 27, 2015 a decision was received from the BC Court of Appeal which upheld the decision of the trial judge in 2014 and dismissed the appeal entirely.(See note 15 of the September 30, 2015 unaudited financial statements).
+On April 27, 2015 a decision was received from the BC Court of Appeal which upheld the decision of the trial judge in 2014 and dismissed the appeal entirely.
+(See note 17 of the December 31, 2015 audited financial statements).

-The Company proceeded with its claim that Teuton pay the Company costs related to the litigation and has been successful in recovering approximately \$740,000.
+The Company proceeded with its claim that Teuton pay the Company costs related to the litigation and has been successful in recovering all costs awarded by the court of approximately \$930,000.
+No further recovery is expected.